RickyRomero/hello.rickyromero.com/projects/cave-story-html5/index.md

 <Player uses="projects/cave-story-html5/ipad" width="2048" height="1536" />

+I'd love to end this article by linking to the game, but I unfortunately wasn't able to release this work due to licensing constraints.

+---

 I loved working on this project, because it taught me about tons of software engineering concepts and challenges.
 So!
 Do you have a moonshot project like this that I can learn even more from?
 If so, [please get in touch!](mailto "About that Cave Story project...")

 ![Heroic painting of the protagonist as seen from behind.
 Scarf flapping in the wind, he gazes upward, holding the Blade in one hand and the Polar Star in the other.](projects/cave-story-html5/key-art.jpg "4000x2667")